 Benefits of Yoga

-Every day, more and more people are discovering the benefits of yoga, whether it’s Bikram Yoga, Hot Yoga, Hatha Yoga, or just simple seated meditation.
-From improved health to being better equipped to successfully navigate the changes that life brings, yoga has been shown to help the body and mind become more resilient to stress and allow the individual to attain a more balanced and relaxed state of being.
-The benefits of yoga are expanding and many scientific and medical studies now prove the health benefits of breathing + asana (postures).
+Every day, more and more people are discovering the benefits of yoga.
+From improved health to being more resilient in the face of all life’s challenges, yoga classes have been shown to help the body and mind become stronger while allowing the individual to attain a more balanced and relaxed state of being.
+The benefits of yoga fitness are expanding, and many scientific medical studies now prove the health benefits of breathing + asana (postures).

-Components of yoga classes often include a combination of meditation & breathing techniques.
-These meditation techniques help to quiet the busy mind that often underlies stress while the deep breathing techniques focus the mind on the breath.
-Even beginners tend to feel less stressed and more relaxed after their first class.
+Yoga classes often include a combination of meditation and breathing.
+These meditation techniques help to quiet the busy mind while the deep breathing techniques focus the mind on the breath.
+Even beginners tend to feel less stressed and more relaxed after their first yoga class.
 Many yoga practitioners also find it helpful just knowing that they are taking time out of their day to do something for their well-being, body and mind.

 Myths about Yoga

-Unless you are a gymnast or ballet dancer, it is very normal to feel tight at the beginning.
+Unless you are a gymnast or ballet dancer, it is very normal to feel tight during your first couple of yoga classes.
 Don’t worry if touching your toes seems “out of reach” at first (pun intended).
-The good news is that with regular practice, yoga is a great way to safely & effectively improve flexibility.
+The good news is that with regular practice, yoga is a great way to safely and effectively improve flexibility.

-Some styles of yoga, such as Gentle are indeed slow paced, but Flow or Vinyasa classes offer a faster, dynamic pace and some unique cardio & strength challenges compared to other “workouts”.
-A benefit of yoga on top of a standard workout is that it incorporates a therapeutic system that helps heal injuries, improve chronic illness, and balance mental stress.
-The best way to find the right class for you is to ask the front desk for some options and try out some different classes on the schedule.
+Yoga classes can be totally non-physical and consist of readings, chanting, breathing or service to others.
+Yoga classes can also be purely physical and as strenuous as a gym workout.
+Some styles of yoga, such as Gentle are indeed slow paced, but Flow or Vinyasa classes offer a faster, dynamic pace and some unique cardio and strength challenges compared to other fitness “workouts.”
+A benefit adding yoga on top of a standard workout is that it helps heal injuries, improve chronic illness, and balance mental stress.
+The best way to find the right yoga class for you is to ask the front desk for some options and try out some different classes on the schedule.